Merger of Korean Air and Asiana Airlines

-Korean Air (left) and Asiana Airlines (right) aircraft with respective old logos.
+Korean Air Boeing 777-200 (left) and Asiana Airlines Airbus A321-200 (right) aircraft with respective old logos.

 Korean Air Boeing 777-300ER (left) and Asiana Airlines Boeing 777-200ER (right) aircraft with respective new logos after the merger.
 In the case of Asiana, Kumho Asiana Group titles and logo are removed.

-The merger of Korean Air and Asiana Airlines was a policy announced by the Government of South Korea in November 2020, which resulted in Korean Air absorbing Asiana Airlines creating a dominant carrier in South Korea.
+The merger of Korean Air and Asiana Airlines was a policy announced by the government of South Korea in November 2020, which resulted in Korean Air absorbing Asiana Airlines creating a dominant carrier in South Korea.
 The merger was completed on December 12, 2024, following approval from fair-competition authorities globally.

-On March 11, 2025, Korean Air announced that Asiana Airlines brand will be phased out by the end of 2026.
+On March 11, 2025, Korean Air announced that the Asiana Airlines brand will be phased out by the end of 2026.
 Additionally, Korean Air unveiled the new logo and livery for the first time in 41 years that designed by Lippincott to symbolize the integration between two airlines.

 Background

 On November 16, 2020, South Korea's Ministry of Land, Infrastructure and Transport announced Korean Air's proposed acquisition of Asiana Airlines.
 The merger plan was approved by the board of Korean Air on the same date.

 Korea Development Bank, a state-owned bank, agreed to provide 800 billion won (US$655.73 million) to Hanjin Group to help finance the merger between the airlines.

 Korean Air is a co-founder and member of SkyTeam while Asiana is a member of Star Alliance.
 If the merger is approved and completed, the combined airline would become a member of SkyTeam.
 If the merger proceeds, the South Korea Ministry of Land, Infrastructure and Transport intends to integrate the carriers' low-cost carrier subsidiaries (Air Busan, Air Seoul, and Jin Air) into a combined low-cost carrier which will focus on regional airports in Korea.

 Specifics of the merger if approved would include the following: